hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 HAFS uses GFDL microphysics and Thompson microphysics.

 **GFDL:**

-  - A single-moment scheme.
-QC, QI, QR, QS, QG.
-  - Based on the Lin-Lord-Krueger cloud microphysics scheme.
+The GFDL microphysics is a single-moment scheme that includes QC, QI, QR, QS, and QG.
+It is based on the Lin-Lord-Krueger cloud microphysics scheme.

 **Thompson:**

-  - QC, QI, QR, QS, QG, + number concentration of cloud ice, cloud water, & rain.
+The Thompson microphysics scheme includes QC, QI, QR, QS, QG, and the number concentration of cloud ice, cloud water, and rain.
+It also considers the impact of aerosols.
-  - Impact of aerosols.

 HAFS performs well with the Thompson scheme for TCs in the NATL basin, and with GFDL for TCs in the EAPC basin.

 .. _RadiationSchemes: